What’s going on with mountain bike wheel sizes and how does it affect us female riders? Our 29er mountain bike buyer's guide is here to fill you in...

 When 29er mountain bikes first appeared, some said they were best for riders over 5ft 8in, which eliminated about 90 percent of women.

-Smaller riders, the thinking went, would not be able to get 29ers that fit them well because the extra height of the wheel pushes the handlebars up.
+Smaller riders, the thinking went, would not be able to get 29ers that fit them well because the extra height of the wheel pushes up the height of the bike.

-Ultra-short head tubes and zero-rise or even dropped stems have helped, and there are now plenty of small-framed 29er mountain bikes.
-Specialized’s new Rumor, for example is offered in a size S with a 15-inch seat tube.
+Ultra-short head tubes and zero-rise or even dropped stems have helped, and there are now plenty of small-framed 29er mountain bikes on the market.